farry92/ScCM/README.md

 ### A contrastive learning model for analyzing large-scale CNS scRNA-seq data

 # Getting started
-### Before diving into the powerful capabilities of ScCM, you need to prepare your scRNA-seq data.
+#### Before diving into the powerful capabilities of scCM, you need to prepare your scRNA-seq data.
 Follow these steps to get started:
 ## Download and Convert Data
-### The initial step requires you to download your scRNA-seq data and convert it into the h5ad file format.
-This format is essential for ScCM to work seamlessly with your data.
+#### The initial step requires you to download your scRNA-seq data and convert it into the h5ad file format.
+This format is essential for scCM to work seamlessly with your data.

 # Basic Usage (details see the demo)
-### Once your scRNA-seq data is ready in the h5ad format, you can utilize ScCM for comprehensive analysis.
-Below, we outline the basic usage of ScCM, with additional details provided in the demo section.
+#### 	Once your scRNA-seq data is ready in the h5ad format, you can utilize ScCM for comprehensive analysis.
+Below, we outline the basic usage of scCM, with additional details provided in the demo_Frounier section.

 	%run ScCM.py \
 	--input_h5ad_path={input_path}

-### Running the command above initiates ScCM's analysis on your data, and it will generate trained embeddings that are saved in a newly created 'results' folder.
+#### Running the command above initiates ScCM's analysis on your data, and it will generate trained embeddings that are saved in a newly created 'results' folder.
 These embeddings are crucial for downstream analysis.
+Parameters such as learning rate and batch size can be adjusted as needed.
+### Following are parameters that can be adjusted
+	workers=1, epochs=10, start_epoch=0, batch_size=4096, lr=1e-05, momentum=0.9, weight_decay=1e-06, schedule=[100, 120], low_dim=128, pcl_r=1024, moco_dim=128, moco_mlp_dim=512, moco_m=0.999, moco_m_cos=False, moco_t=0.8, cos=False, warmup_epoch=5, aug_prob=0.0, cluster_name='kmeans', num_cluster=-1, seed=0, gpu=1, eval_freq=1, log_freq=10, exp_dir='./experiment_pcl', save_dir='./result', warmup_epochs=10

-##Visualizing Results with UMAP
+## Visualizing Results with UMAP
-### To visualize your data and gain insights into cell clustering, you can follow these steps:
+#### To visualize your data and gain insights into cell clustering, you can follow these steps:

 #### 1. Load the trained embeddings: